 It can really help to grab your art journal and challenge yourself to sketch that scene.
-You can always simplify the scene, leave things out or move them to achieve a beautiful piece.
+You can always simplify the scene, leave things out, or move them to achieve a beautiful piece.

 When you paint something new, take the time to observe the subject and make a few rough sketches in pencil or watercolor.
 Try to paint it over and over again.

 Add your own touch

-Keep in mind that when using reference images, they are there to guide you and not tell you how to paint your picture.
+Keep in mind that when using reference images, they are there to guide you and not tell you exactly how to paint your picture.

-I say this because the way you arrange the composition of your painting can be different to someone approaching the same subject.
+I say this because the way you arrange the composition of your painting can be different from someone else approaching the same subject.

-Study your subjects
+Study-specific parts of your subjects

 Practice your painting skills by making a study for your subject.
-For example if you want to learn how to paint trees, grab your sketchbook and instead of painting a whole landscape start painting small sketches of trees with different shapes, colors…etc
+For example, if you want to learn how to landscapes, instead of painting the whole piece, focus on smaller elements of that subject.

 Use a reference image.
 When painting from a reference image you learn to pick up on patterns and general rules that help guide you when painting from memory or changing the reference image itself.